 BDD can be driven and run by various CI tools such as Cucumber, Docker, PowerTools, FitNesse, etc. The test scripts and functional codes are written in simple English in Gherkin, Wikis etc.

 Since the behavior-driven specifications are written in English, it puts all the stakeholders and the IT team on the same shared ground that lessens the chances of any fallacies and risks.
 BDD greatly helps in achieving the well-thought and actually experimented user-behavior.

 TDD vs. BDD

-- BDD demonstrates the application behavior keeping in view the potential users, in contrast TDD only focuses on the functional implementation.
+- BDD demonstrates the application behavior keeping in view the potential users, in contrast, TDD only focuses on functional implementation.
 This is how quality and CD can be more efficiently maintained in BDD as compared to TDD.

 Acceptance and communication get easier with BDD, while TDD is dispersed and complicates team association.
 The comparison suggests that writing vague test cases is useless without specifying the user’s behavior towards a specific product.

-Therefore, it’s more important to hang a hat on user-defined behavior which is only possible with Business Driven Development process.
+Therefore, it’s more important to hang a hat on user-defined behavior which is only possible with the Business-Driven Development process.